The Surprising and Saddening Impact of Climate Change on Beer

 Impact of Climate Change on Yeast

-Yeast is one of those micro-organisms that is pretty hard to kill.
+Yeast is one of those micro-organisms that are pretty hard to kill.
 Climate change will not have much of an impact on yeast, and it will continue doing what it does – eating sugars, releasing gases and converting sugars into alcohol.

 As you can see, climate change is not something that belongs to a far-distant future.
 But, it’s here and is causing major drawbacks in all aspects of life – including your favorite brew!